Franklin D. Roosevelt and civil rights: Persecuted Jews outside the US

-Attitudes to Jews in the US
+Attitudes to Jews in the U.S.

 Some of his closest political associates, such as Felix Frankfurter, Bernard Baruch and Samuel I. Rosenman, were Jewish.
 He appointed Henry Morgenthau Jr. as the first Jewish Secretary of the Treasury and appointed Frankfurter to the Supreme Court.
 Historian Doris Kearns Goodwin cites statistics showing that FDR's high level executive appointments favored Jews (15% of his top appointments at a time when Jews represented 3% of the U.S. population) which subjected Roosevelt to frequent criticism.
 The August, 1936 edition of "The White Knight" published an article referring to the New Deal as the "Jew Deal."
 Pamphlets appeared such as "What Every Congressman Should Know" in 1940 (featuring a sketch of the Capitol building with a Star of David atop its dome) that proclaimed that the Jews were in control of the American government.
-Financier and FDR confidant Bernard Baruch was called the "Unofficial President" in the anti-Semitic literature of the time.
+Financier and FDR confidant Bernard Baruch was called the "Unofficial President" in the antisemitic literature of the time.
 The periodical Liberation, for example, accused FDR of loading his government with Jews.

 At the same time, Roosevelt expressed racist attitudes towards Jews, both in public and private.
 As a Harvard administrator in 1923, he helped institute a quota for Jewish students.
-According to historian Rafael Medoff, "Roosevelt’s unflattering statements about Jews consistently reflected one of several interrelated notions: that it was undesirable to have too many Jews in any single profession, institution, or geographic locale; that America was by nature, and should remain, an overwhelmingly white, Protestant country; and that Jews on the whole possessed certain innate and distasteful characteristics."
-Medoff also noted in a 2016 article for the Jewish Lecter that as a child, Roosevelt's grandson Curtis would often hear his grandfather telling anti-Semitic stories in the White House, with the Jewish characters being Lower East Side people with heavy accents.
+According to historian Rafael Medoff, "Roosevelt's unflattering statements about Jews consistently reflected one of several interrelated notions: that it was undesirable to have too many Jews in any single profession, institution, or geographic locale; that America was by nature, and should remain, an overwhelmingly white, Protestant country; and that Jews on the whole possessed certain innate and distasteful characteristics."
+Medoff also noted in a 2016 article for the Jewish Ledger that as a child, Roosevelt's grandson Curtis would often hear his grandfather telling antisemitic stories in the White House, with the Jewish characters being Lower East Side people with heavy accents.